hstern2/amsr/README.md

 ## Developing
-This repo uses pre-commit, so after cloning run `pip install -r requirements.txt` and `pre-commit install` prior to committing.
+This repo uses pre-commit, so after cloning run `pip install -r requirements-dev.txt` and `pre-commit install` prior to committing.